 \subsection{Construction of locally surjective parameterizations}

-Now that we have established that even common parameterized quantum circuits are plagued by singular points at which gradient descent can get stuck, we introduce alternative parameterizations that do not suffer from this issue, i.e., which are locally surjective.
-We will leverage two key insights to construct locally surjective parameterized unitary transformations: \begin{enumerate} \item Both the \(\mathbb{SU}(d)\)-gate ansatz and the product-of-exponentials ansatz have their singular points outside a ball with nonzero radius \(R\) in the parameter space. \item If we divide the parameterization into two parts then \(\Omega_1(\vec{\theta})\) to \(\Omega_k(\vec{\theta})\) do not depend on \(\theta_{k+1}, ...,\theta_n\). \end{enumerate} If one naively multiplies two copies of any of the aforementioned ansätze and restricts the parameter domain of the right copy to a suitably small region around zero, this already eliminates all singular points.
+Now that we have established that even common parameterized quantum circuits are plagued by singular points at which gradient descent can get stuck, we introduce alternative parameterizations which are still surjective but do not suffer from this issue, i.e., which are locally surjective.
+We will leverage two key insights to construct locally surjective parameterized unitary transformations: \begin{enumerate} \item Both the \(\mathbb{SU}(d)\)-gate ansatz and the product-of-exponentials ansatz have their singular points outside a ball with nonzero radius \(R\) in the parameter space, when the \(X_j\) span \(\mathfrak{su}(d)\). \item If we divide the parameterization into two parts then \(\Omega_1(\vec{\theta})\) to \(\Omega_k(\vec{\theta})\) do not depend on \(\theta_{k+1}, ...,\theta_n\). \end{enumerate} If one naively multiplies two copies of any of the aforementioned ansätze and restricts the parameter domain of one of the copies to a suitably small region around zero, this already eliminates all singular points.
 The first \(d^2-1\) Lie algebra elements are independent of all other parameters and hence always span \(\mathfrak{su}(d)\).
 However, one cannot make sure that the optimization routine does not leave the domain.
-Therefore, we artificially blow up this domain, e.g. by taking a suitably scaled arctangent.
+Therefore, we artificially blow up this domain, e.g. by taking a suitably scaled arc-tangent.

 We further require that the parameterization can in principle reach any unitary up to global phase.
-This property is usually called \emph{surjectivity}, or in quantum optimal control contexts it is also called \emph{reachability} of all unitaries.
+We want to call this property in this context \emph{surjectivity}, or in quantum optimal control contexts it is also called \emph{controllability}.
 To summarize, we construct a surjective and locally surjective parameterized unitary transformation as follows.